Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 Our Favorite Things to Do in Istanbul with Kids

-1. Explore Istanbul’s Mysterious Basilica Cistern
+Istanbul’s Mysterious Basilica Cistern

-This particular cistern originally formed the crypt of the 3rd century Stoa Basilica and was later converted into a cistern by Emperor Justinian I, with the help of 7,000 slaves.
-The cistern provided a filtered water source for the city’s elite up through the Ottoman conquest and into the 20th century.
+This particular cistern was originally the crypt of the third century Stoa Basilica and was later converted into a cistern by Emperor Justinian I, with the help of 7,000 slaves.

-2. Travel Back in Time on the Heritage Tramline
+Travel Back in Time on the Heritage Tramline

+Istanbul’s growing modern public transport network is another a great way to get around and see Istanbul.
 A lot of visitors to Istanbul don’t know that there are also two heritage tram lines using vintage rolling stock, which is bound to excite train enthusiasts of any age.

 Taksim-Tunel Nostalgia Tramway was the first heritage tram line to re-open in 1990.
 The line operates pre-1966 trams on the European side along Istiklal Caddesi between Taksim and Tunel.